boldflight/BibleConverter/test_EPUB/output/prov.md

 ### Proverbs of Solomon Collected by Hezekiah

-[1] These also are proverbs of Solomon, which the men of King Hezekiah of Judah copied: and it is the glory of a king to search out a matter.
+[1] These also are proverbs of Solomon, which the men of King Hezekiah of Judah copied:

+[2] It is the glory of God to conceal a matter, and it is the glory of a king to search out a matter.
 [3] As the heaven is high and the earth is deep so the hearts of kings are unsearchable.